skip to main content

 Storm Chandra earlier this year brought prolonged rainfall and severe flooding which was made worse by already saturated ground

-Climate change, driven by greenhouse gases, is having measurable impacts in Ireland with growing risks for communities, infrastructure, essential services and the economy, according to a new report from the Climate Change Advisory Council.
+Professor Peter Thorne made his remarks after a new report from the council warned that climate change, driven by greenhouse gases, is having measurable impacts in Ireland, with growing risks for communities, infrastructure, essential services and the economy.

 The council said the impacts of climate change are already being felt in Ireland.